wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 _C#, Java, C++, HTML, Markdown, etc.)_ so it's versatile and powerful and has many uses.
 However, this means that the application is not going to be an out-of-box document editing tool that has all the "bells and whistles" that document editing applications such as Word or Google Docs where text styles, drag-and-drop of items, image tools, and other integrated services are built in.

-With that explaination I will try and guide you to how VS Code will assist in your development of Markdown files.
+With that explanation I will try and guide you to how VS Code will assist in your development of Markdown files.

 1. <input type="checkbox" />Open the ".md" file you have converted from the